DID YOU KNOW?

 Once the truth is given to a person, if that person TRULY loves the Creator, YHWH is expecting they make an immediate change, NOT take their sweet time getting there when they feel like it!

 30 And the times of this ignorance YHWH winked at; but now commandeth all men every where to repent

-If you DON'T believe us regrading these facts, GOOD!
-Go do your own research, ASK YOUR PASTOR and find out for yourself, but NOW you cant say "you didn't know!"
+If you DON'T believe us regarding these facts, GOOD!
+Go, do your own research, ASK YOUR PASTOR and find out for yourself, but NOW you can’t say "I didn't know!"

 21 For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.